Design Psychology: 10 Essential Experimental Principles

 By understanding the workings of the human brain, designers can learn to leverage human perception to trigger behavioural change.

-We can use the basic principles of psychology to make more informed design decisions, ensuring our designs are not only appealing but effective.
+We can use the basic principles of design psychology to make more informed design decisions, ensuring our designs are not only appealing but effective.

 Today, we’ll review the ten most critical psychological principles to keep in mind during every step of the design process.